Amazon SES Free Tier 2026: Is It Still 62,000 Emails?

 - Deliverability is everything: Postmark consistently reports higher inbox placement rates for transactional email.
 If deliverability matters more than cost, Postmark is worth the premium.

-What Changed With the Amazon SES Free Tier?
+What Happened to the Amazon SES 62,000 Free Email Tier?

 | Period | Free Tier | Conditions |